sweirich/equations-ln/README.md

   it be one call where u actually appears.
   (i.e. should u have type exp n or exp 0?)

-- Should we use ssreflect? especially for reasoning about equality of atoms in metalib?
+- Should we integrate Metalib with ssreflect?

-- Can we come up with a (confluent) rewriting theory for the infrastructure lemmas? cf. explicit substitutions in autosubst 2.
+- Is there a (confluent) rewriting theory for the infrastructure lemmas?

   Have created a hint db "syntax" for this rewriting theory.
+But how to use it?

-- Is this version any better?
+- Is this version any better than the previous version?
   * lc predicates are gone, but we now have "weaken" to reason about.
   * The use of dependent types places additional constraints (depelim/dependent induction instead of case analysis,